skeeeon/816tech-nuxt/content/blog/2025-11-01-rule-router.md

           "data": {data}
         }
 ```
-To make this incredibly fast, the applications has an opt-in feature that maintains a local, in-memory mirror of the KV buckets, updated in real-time via Jetstream watch subscriptions.
+To make this incredibly fast, the applications have an opt-in feature that maintains a local, in-memory mirror of the KV buckets, updated in real-time via Jetstream watch subscriptions.
 This gives us a significant performance boost over direct NATS lookups for every message, but it's optional to keep the default footprint minimal.

 ---